Freddie Freeman Player Props: Dodgers vs. Rockies

 Freddie Freeman At The Plate

-- Freeman leads Los Angeles in slugging percentage (.548) thanks to 42 extra-base hits.
+- Freeman leads Los Angeles with a slugging percentage of .546, fueled by 42 extra-base hits.

-- Among the qualified hitters in baseball, his batting average ranks fourth, his on-base percentage ranks eighth, and he is sixth in the league in slugging.
+- Among qualifying hitters in MLB, he ranks fourth in batting average, eighth in on-base percentage, and sixth in slugging.

+- Freeman has picked up a hit in 77.2% of his 79 games this season, with multiple hits in 39.2% of those games.

-- Freeman has an RBI in 30 of 78 games this year, with multiple RBI in 10 of them.
-He has also driven home three or more of his team's runs in six contests.
+- Freeman has had at least one RBI in 39.2% of his games this year (31 of 79), with two or more RBI 10 times (12.7%).
+He has also been responsible for three or more of his team's runs in six contests.

+- He has scored a run in 50 games this season, with multiple runs 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.